To begin royalty processing, many things must already be in place in the system

-- works and products
+- all works and products imported

-Run royalties as a publisher with legacy data
+Setting up royalties as a publisher with legacy data

 Your template will be pre-filled with your existing product and contributor information, but you can download an empty template to get a sense of the data required.